 #11 Panormos

 If you still have time, you should not miss a boat trip along the south coast.
-Two providers (Our recommendation: Gialitissa Boat Trips) set sail several times a day in summer, including to the sea grotto Rhina Cave, which is well worth seeing.
+Two providers (our recommendation: Gialitissa Boat Trips) set sail several times a day in summer, including to the sea grotto Rhina Cave, which is well worth seeing.

 Excursions and tours to Naxos beaches

-➲ To the tour to Koufonisi incl.
+โฒ To the tour to Koufonisi incl.
 BBQ*

-➲ To the sailing trip along the west coast*
+โฒ To the sailing trip along the west coast*

-➲ To the bus tour incl. swimming stops*
+โฒ To the bus tour incl. swimming stops*

 *Support our blog Greece-Moments

 In this post, you will find affiliate links marked with an asterisk (*).
 If you book or buy something through one of these links, we receive a small commission.
-For you, the price remains the same.
+The price remains the same for you.
 In this way, you help us continue to provide high-quality content for free.
-Did you like this post and you would like to say thank you?
-Then just buy us the next Greek coffee ☕️ To the coffee checkout
+Did you enjoy this post and want to say thank you?
+Then just buy us a Greek coffee โ๏ธ To the coffee fund

 Bookmark this post on Pinterest!